nids2001/scirun.pages/IschemiaTutorial.md

 column vector with the matrix.
 The latter is accomplished by the **EvaluateLinAlgBinary** module.

-Both the stiffness matrix and the right-hand-side vector now form a linear system that needs to be solved to obtain the extracellular potentials.
+<a name="solvelinearsystem"></a>Both the stiffness matrix and the right-hand-side vector now form a linear system that
+needs to be solved to obtain the extracellular potentials.
 The **SolveLinearSystem** module solves the linear system using in iterative solver.
-The details of the solver can be entered in the **UI** of this module.
-Once the linear system is solved the solution contained in a column vector is reinserted into the field using the **SetFieldData** module.
+The details of the solver can be entered in the **UI** of this module. <a name="setfielddata"></a>Once the linear system is solved the solution contained in a column vector is reinserted into the field using the **SetFieldData** module.
 An example of a reasonable number of iterations is given in *Figure 6.3*.
 Everything below this module in the network is used for visualizing the data which is described in the next section.

 <img src="https://github.com/nids2001/scirun.pages/blob/ischemia-tutorial/IschemiaTutorial_images/6.3.png" alt="UI settings of modules">

-_Figure 6.3.
-UI settings of modules_
+*Figure 6.3.
+UI settings of modules*

 #### 6.2 Visualization of Simulation Results

-In order to study the effect of anisotropy on the extracellular potentials we look at a certain cross section of the model.
+<a name="extractisosurfacebyfunction"></a>In order to study the effect of anisotropy on the extracellular potentials we look at a certain
+cross section of the model.
 In order extract a cross section we use the **ExtractIsosurfaceByFunction** module.
 This module lets the user specify a function and subsequently extracts an isosurface of this function and projects the data back onto this surface.
 In this